Shane-Neeley/HummScroller/README.md

 # 📡 Future Plans

 - A Telegram Group "Investment DAO" Game where you compete with members to have the more profitable Crypto Twitter.
+- **Countertrading**.
+Not your twitter handle, because you're smart, but someone who you think is an idiot.
+Everything they like, you sell.
 - Use real money, not paper trading.
 - Scan not just likes, but retweets also.
 - AI sentiment classification to break tweets into the bullish and bearish parts.